In Gaza, a day of relief for some, dismay for others and uncertainty for most

 The girls stood staring and taking selfies amid the bent metal and broken glass.
 His daughter, Raghad, narrated a video of the destruction on her tablet: “You see the mall destroyed behind us,” she said solemnly.
 “The stores are all gone.”

 Nakhlal said they haven’t slept for almost a dozen nights, catching a few hours only after dawn when the attacks usually slowed.
 He had just come from his first look at the veterinary lab he manages for the Gaza Ministry of Agriculture.
-“Thank God only the window
+“Thank God only the windows were gone.
+I can return to work Sunday.”

 Zaid Rakhawi, 69, had just put his daughter in a taxi so she could go check on her home for the first time.
 “We don’t know yet,” Rakhawi said.
 “She will call me soon.”